rhu1/fgg/README.md

 latest working version.

-**Syntax.**  The best source would be the formal grammars in the paper, or else you can see the above ANTLR grammars.
+**Syntax.**  The best source would be the formal grammars in the paper, or else see the above ANTLR grammars.

 ---